alanng10/StandInfoTech/Docue/a.md

 Tidus support the form factors type kind.

-The desktop environment is open source.
+Tidus is open source.

-The desktop environment license is same as Class Lang.
+Tidus license is same as Class Lang.

-The desktop environment is written in Class Lang.
+Tidus is written in Class Lang.

-The desktop environment module list is cross platform.
+Tidus module list is cross platform.

-The desktop environment has execute certain class.
+Tidus has execute certain class.

-The desktop environment module list has execute certain class.
+Tidus module list has execute certain class.

-The desktop environment has Tool module list.
+Tidus has Tool module list.

-The desktop environment has Module module list.
+Tidus has Module module list.

-The desktop environment has Termina module list.
+Tidus has Termina module list.

 Tidus is pre install on stand system machine.